PIC Module III ‑ Installation & Engineering Functions

 Engineering (Front-end and Detailed)

 16 - Decision Making

 Control System Evaluation

 EXAM for Module III

-Note: It is highly recommended that participants attend Modules 1, 2 and 3 in their sequential order.
+Note: It is highly recommended that participants attend Modules I, II and III in their sequential order.
 We are unable to accommodate requests for advanced standing.
-Participants must complete all 3 modules including all quizzes and exams in order to be awarded a Certificate in Process Instrumentation & Control.
+Participants must complete all three modules including all quizzes and exams in order to be awarded a Certificate in Process Instrumentation & Control.
 In special circumstances a participant may complete a certificate module outside the regular program schedule on a self study basis.
 Application for self study must be sent in writing to the Program Director.

 N.E.
 (Bill) Battikha, P.Eng., is a registered Professional Engineer with over 30 years of experience in the field of Process Instrumentation and Control, working mainly in Canada and the USA.
 He holds a Bachelor of Science in Mechanical Engineering.
 He generated and conducted Instrumentation and Control training courses for over 10 years at many universities and at the ISA.

 Bill co-authored a patent and has written three books on Instrumentation and Controls, all published by the ISA, with the last book being an ISA best-seller.
 Bill is also a member of many ISA committees generating new standards.
 He has presented papers at many international conferences and has written numerous articles for major technical magazines.